unsw-se3011/SENG3011_weneedREST/Reports/Design Details/Design Details.md

 - **[<code>PUT</code> reports/\{id\}](https://github.com/unsw-se3011/SENG3011_weneedREST/blob/documentation/Reports/Design%20Details/PUT_reports.md)**

 ### 3. Present and justify implementation language,	development	and	deployment environment (e.g. Linux,	Windows) and specific	libraries	that you plan to use.

 #### Implementation Language

 * **Flask-Restplus** is a lightweight, **Python** web framework that offers the same minimalistic canvas more suited towards a contained web API similar to what we are designing.
 It is very simple to use with its fast debugger and offers a comprehensive set of documentation and example code.
 Furthermore, the amount of time needed for the project is short and the team is experienced with using Flask so less time is spent learning.
-Flask-Restplus offers automatic swagger API documentation as well.
+Flask-Restplus offers automatic **Swagger** API documentation as well.

 * **React** will be used for the front-end of the application due to its speed and flexibility.
 React is able to integrate APIs directly into the front-end, which simplifies the development of our application significantly.
 React is also extremely well documented, which has allowed our team to pick up this relatively new technology quite quickly and be able to use it’s many benefits within our development.